Diezmo: Spanish America

 potatoes that they raised for their own subsistence.
 After some debate, Indians in colonial Spanish America were forced to pay tithes on their production of European agricultural products, including wheat, silk, cows, pigs, and sheep.

 When various Latin American countries gained their independence from Spain in the 19th century, their governments took over the tax, which was considered an abuse by the Creole landowners.
-The tithe was abolished in several countries, including Mexico, soon after independence, around the time of the presidency of Santa Anna; others, including Argentina and Peru still collect tithes today for the support of the Catholic Church.
+The tithe was abolished in several countries, including Mexico, soon after independence, around the time of the presidency of Santa Anna.

 Other Spanish taxes called diezmo

 Unlike the English word tithe, the Spanish word diezmo can refer to the tenth part of anything.
 Consequently, the term diezmo—usually diezmo del rey ("king's tenth")—was applied to various tariffs as well as to the Church's tithe.
 The diezmo y media ("tenth and a half") or diezmo de lo morisco ("Moorish tenth") applied to trade with the Emirate of Granada.
 The diezmos de la mar ("tenths of the sea") applied to maritime trade between Galicia and northern Europe.
 The term was also applied at times to other taxes such as the diezmo de aceite ("tenth of oil").